AlanFoster/Spring-And-Hibernate-App/readme.md

 Development
 ------------

+- IntelliJ
     For an enojoyable developer experience is it recommended to use Intellij :)
+    IntelliJ has great facets for Hibernate and Spring, so make sure you wire them up!
+(Included in the Useful links section)

+- Eclipse
+    You can of course use Eclipse too, but you'll probably want to make life easier by setting up the facets manually.
+    Some useful plugins for Eclipse are
+	     - m2e - Maven Integration plugin
+		 - WTP - Supports automatically handling of web facets

+You can also use the following commands to get you started, YMMV

+    mvn idea:idea

+Or

+	mvn eclipse:eclipse

 Test Suite
 -------

 This project makes use of [CucumberJVM](https://github.com/cucumber/cucumber-jvm) in order to run Behaviour tests written in Gherkin syntax.

 Currently these tests are hooked up to run during the maven verify/integration-tests stage.
+Currently the tests log during maven install.

+To see the results of the tests, they can be found under

+    [directory]/target/cucumber

+For example, the EAI testing will be under

+    eaiProcessor\target\cucumber

 Useful Links
 ------------